 When I tried on the feeling of fear, low and behold, something inside of me softened.
 The thought “I am afraid … but we’ll figure this out” came up next.

 And that felt better.
 My compassionate AND strong voice engaged and let me acknowledge that yes, I am scared about all of this stuff, as we all are.
 I am scared.

 … and THEN authentic thoughts could come up as to why I ALSO FEEL secure that we will figure this out:

 - Life is not supposed to be endlessly comfortable (Remembering that problems are a normal part of human history, end runs the potentially additional panic about a problem happening when it’s not “supposed to”) and…

 - We are here on this planet, in this lifetime, to contribute.
 (And times such as these offer tremendous opportunities to contribute solutions, care and bravery)

 So give yourself permission to acknowledge your fear when you have it, AND THEN look for your courageous thoughts.
-Denial of our fear only closes the door to our authentic feelings of our security.
+Denial of our fear only closes the door to authentic feelings of bravery.